Year 4 Tag Rugby Lesson 2

 Picking up the ball:

-Turnover rules: If the ball is dropped, intercepted, or picked up incorrectly, teams swap roles.
+Turnover rules: If the ball is dropped or intercepted , teams swap roles, i.e. attackers become defenders.

 Discussion: Why were accurate passes necessary before leaving the inner square?
 Where did you move to support the ball carrier once you left the square?
 How did talking or signalling help your team attack?
 How did picking up the ball quickly change what happened next?